twolfson/if-i-were-to-build-a-startup-web-app/README.md

 - https://github.com/findworkco/app
 - https://github.com/findworkco/scripts

+I've also found this repo useful in discussion with various startups, hence the "good enough" completion in October 2023.

 ## Unlicense
 As of May 11 2023, Todd Wolfson has released this repository and its contents to the public domain.